IlhamSetiaji/multiplatform-shell/README.md

 **Gradle:** currently, I update the gradle to latest version for further implementation

-This pattern was heavily inspired from https://github.com/KevinnZou/compose-webview-multiplatform for his awesome pattern.

 ## Features

 - This project mainly focused on building web view for multiplatform.
 Why?
 Because currently, I've develop some mobile app using React Native.
 So, I need the shell for my app.